 In this Article

-This Excel Tutorial demonstrates how to use the Excel LEFT Function in Excel to return the first n number of characters in a cell, with formula examples.
+This tutorial demonstrates how to use the Excel LEFT Function in Excel to return the first n number of characters in a cell.

 The LEFT Function Returns a specified number of characters from the start of a cell.